Isaiah Thomas (basketball): College career

 Thomas received the blessing of Nate Robinson, the former Washington Huskies star, to wear his No. 2 jersey.
-In an exhibition game against Western Washington, Thomas scored 27 points on 9-of-12 field goals.
-He scored a season-high 27 points in an 81–67 home win over Morgan State on December 30, 2008.
-This surpassed his previous high of 19 points scored in a 74–51 blowout over Florida International on November 20.
+Thomas scored a season-high 27 points in an 81–67 home victory over Morgan State on December 30, 2008.

 Thomas averaged 15.5 points, 2.6 assists, and 3.0 rebounds per game as a true freshman.
-He was named Pac-10 Freshman of the Year.
-As a sophomore, his averages rose to 16.9 points, 3.2 assists, and 3.9 rebounds per game.
-He was selected first team All-Pac-10.
+He was named Pac-10 Freshman of the Year and second-team All-Pac-10.

+As a sophomore, Thomas' averages rose to 16.9 points, 3.2 assists, and 3.9 rebounds per game.
+He was named first-team All-Pac-10.

-Thomas was again named first team All-Pac-10 in his junior year.
+Thomas was again named first-team All-Pac-10 in his junior year.
 On March 12, 2011, Thomas scored 28 points and hit a game-winning buzzer beater in overtime to lead the Huskies to victory over Arizona in the championship game of the Pac-10 tournament.
 He was among the final ten candidates for the Bob Cousy Award in his junior season.

-On March 31, 2011, Thomas declared for the NBA draft, forgoing his final year of college eligibility.
+A few weeks later on March 31, Thomas declared for the NBA draft, forgoing his final year of college eligibility.